vnn8248/gatsby-starter-netlify-cms/src/pages/index.md

     There’s never been a greater need to leverage technology to find novel approaches to issues such as workforce training, educational effectiveness, sustainable development, and community building than now.

     I’m committed to producing educational content around these conversations.
-I’m also dedicated to empowering more adults to design careers they love and the world needs.
+I’m also dedicated to empowering more adults to design careers they love and the world needs!
   heading: Hello!
 intro:
   blurbs: